 The Tuesday Market

 Tuesdays in Boquete bring the Tuesday Market, known also as “gringo corner” by locals, at the BCP building in town.
 Artisans set up tables with a little bit of everything: holistic oils, vegetables, herbs, meats, jewelry, local art, and more.
 It seems to be the social event of the week.
 Amigos de Animales feature pets that can be adopted on the spot during the Tuesday Market.
 Again, on that day, I chose to stroll through town to pick up some postcards to mail to my readers.
 Aside from shipping items through Mailbox Etc., there is no postal service in Boquete.
 Locals bring their mail to the BCP Tuesday Market for someone heading to the states to take back and mail.

 The second best thing about my entire trip to Boquete was working yet another Amigos de Animales spay and neuter clinic, this time at our own new facility.
 We spayed around 175 dogs and cats between 5 veterinarians and 40+ volunteers.
 This is usually my favorite thing to do in Panama hands down, so it is never to be missed.
 Working the clinic is such a rewarding pleasure plus I fall in love with every dog I help wake from anesthesia.
 Please note that we have hardly any stray pets running around town, most are pets brought in by owners or by collectors within an hour outside of Boquete, to help control local pet populations as well.

-Between the camaraderie, beautiful flowers, sweet sounding birds, gorgeous Volcan Baru mountain views, daily rainbows, and evolving relationship between gringos, indigenous, and Panamanians, Boquete is the real deal for my husband and I. We treasure every minute in this lovely setting and hope you will get a chance to visit here one day.
+Between the camaraderie, beautiful flowers, sweet sounding birds, and gorgeous Volcan Baru mountain views, I love Boquete.
+The daily rainbows and evolving relationship between gringos, indigenous, and Panamanians make Boquete is the real deal for us.
+We treasure every minute in this lovely setting and hope you will get a chance to visit our paradise one day.